Denobraz/laravel-contact-form/README.md

 class SendManagerEmail extends ContactFormCallback
 {
+    // You must implement the `handle` method
-    public function handle(): void
+    // where you can process the contact form data public function handle(): void
     {
         // You can access the contact form data using the following methods: